 In 1922 the family moved to Abilene, where Caldwell had close ties through his work in the Baptist Church and his friendship with Jefferson Davis Sandefer, president of Simmons College (now Hardin-Simmons University).
 Caldwell served as chairman of the Hardin-Simmons board of trustees for many years, and was a member until his resignation at the age of eighty-five.

 We were astounded at the many “connections” we made with Mr. Caldwell while researching the history of Breckenridge.
 Our journey unfolds almost exactly 100 years after Mr. Caldwell’s.
 He was a deacon at First Baptist Church where Andy is now the Senior Pastor.
-Mr. Caldwell and his wife Cora Belle sent their children to Hardin Simmons University, where our daughter AnnaKate will soon graduate.
+Mr. Caldwell and his wife Cora Belle sent their children to Hardin Simmons University, where our daughter AnnaKate graduated in 2022.
 He also donated the land for Hendrick Medical Center, where Andy was born 40 years ago.
 We felt a special kinship with Mr. Caldwell when we ran across this statement he made: “The Lord has been good to me, and any man who fails to take God into his life to rule and guide him is a failure to a very large degree.”
 We may live 100 years apart, but I think that Andy and I would have loved to sit down with a cup of coffee and learn from such a wise man.